 Baby Boomer Generation Gets Set to Travel the Globe

-Today’s Baby Boomer Generation could become some of the nation’s biggest globetrotters, with well over 11 million of us planning on travelling more regularly over the next five years.
+Today’s Baby Boomer Generation could become some of the nation’s biggest globetrotters, with well over 11 million of us planning on traveling more regularly over the next five years.

 In fact, travel even takes priority over spending more time with friends and family (48%), getting fit (37%), and finding a healthier way of life (31%).

-Over 11% of Baby Boomers over 50 plan on travelling on their own, whilst a more conventional bunch of us plan on seeing the sites of the world with our partner (77%) or with friends (26%).
+Over 11% of Baby Boomers over 55 plan is traveling on our own, whilst a more conventional bunch of us plan on seeing the sites of the world with our partner (77%) or with friends (26%).

 Australia and New Zealand are top of the list of travel hotspots, with over a quarter (26%) wanting to visit down under, followed by countries in Europe (21%).
 And whilst some plan on seeing more of the US (8%), people in their 50s and over also want to venture to places as far afield as China, Africa, Russia and the Antarctic.